The protection of your property investment is at the forefront of our priorities. The primary obj...

 You also need to consider their employment status, we suggest that you don’t sign a fixed term contract that supersedes the contracted length of any tenants employment, after all if a tenant is only employed on a six month basis then there is no guarantee that they will be in a position to pay the rent for a whole 12 month fixed term contract.
 Also consider the nature of their employment; will they be running a dog sitting business from home, or a childcare nursery and if so are they right for you?

 Perhaps the most important aspect of your tenants referencing process is the backing of their previous landlord.
-You want to know that they have always paid the rent on time.
-That they have looked after the property and that they were easy to deal with during their tenancy.
+You want to know that they have always paid the rent on time, that they have looked after the property and that they were easy to deal with during their tenancy.

 If you reference well and find that your tenants have passed with flying colours then you are likely to be much more relaxed about their occupancy and less likely to be the subject of a property investment horror story.

 This is the first step and most important step in protecting your investment.
-Next week, I will dwell on the next most important consideration in protecting your investment property.